yHuang72/yhuang72.github.io/_posts/2020-05-25-second_post.md

 **What are your thoughts on R vs whatever other software you've used?**
 I think R language is more flexible.
 The command with stain(%<%) is my fervor one.
 It let the grogram or queries looks neat and logic.
 R function is my another fervor part.
 In SAS, there are many products.
 You only using it.
 It is easy to call.
-Sometime you will feel less creativities.(SAS has command like function.
+Sometime you felt less creativities.(SAS has command like function.
 But I have not use it yet.)
 By the way R packages are wonderful.
 There are many packages on the website.

 **What functionality do you like about R?**
 I like R functions().
 It is very good to create a special tool or package to handle the special tasks.